shin-fued/data_ming_p1/README.md

 This Project is imported from Databrick platform, which use Delta Lake volume to store sql tables, so we cant import to github

-From the data_and_store.ipynb, line_man and file.
+However, we have convert all the data aside from weather station data into .csv file From the data_and_store.ipynb, line_man and file.
 There are over 54 api calls for each table of the database:

 this include: